 In addition to the aforementioned essentials, if you are travelling to Iceland in wintertime we‘d also recommend bringing:

 Hats, scarves, gloves: It‘s no surprise to anyone that winter in Iceland can be cold, but luckily the dry climate means that it is relatively easy to “dress off the cold“ as we say in Iceland.
 So bringing a woolly hat and gloves and scarves should keep you safe from the sneaky winter winds.
-Need ideas?

 Waterproof shoes: There is no worse feeling in the world than having wet feet.
 When in Iceland during the winter you should be prepared for snow and rain so bring shoes that can handle cold and wetness.
 Wellies are usually not great because they will get really cold, really fast.
 Woolly socks will keep your feet warm and snug and bringing an extra pair of socks in case you do get wet is not a bad idea.
-Check out these.

 Consider crampons: Either you master the penguin walk or take the easy way and purchase a pair of crampons to safely walk on ice.
-Need a pair?

 If you’re travelling in summer: